radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 #### UCP

 UCP is responsible for communicating with AWS to deploy AWS resources.

+We should add support for the new Credential type in /radius/pkg/ucp/frontend/aws/routes.go - func (m *Module) newAWSConfig(ctx context.Context) (aws.Config, error).
+/Users/nithya/radius/radius/pkg/ucp/credentials/aws.go - func (p *AWSCredentialProvider) Fetch(ctx context.Context, planeName, name string) (*AWSCredential, error)

-UCP should be able to assume the role specified in the credential and use this to communicate with AWS since it has the service-token mounted.
+Then UCP should be able to use these to retrieve the stored roleARN and assume it for managing AWS resources.

 #### Bicep